antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 The interpreter just ignores type annotations.
-The typechecker tries its best, but there are cases in which it just doesn't understand the full semantics of Python and/or deliberately ignore it and thus has a wrong view on what's actually happening.
+The typechecker tries its best, but there are cases in which it just doesn't understand the full semantics of Python and/or deliberately ignores it and thus has a wrong view on what's actually happening.
 The following silly example happily passes `mypy`, although it's clearly wrong and raises `AttributeError` at runtime: